Volunteering with Medical Detection Dogs

 If you do not own the property, your landlord will need to provide written consent for you to have a dog.

-If you go on holiday and the dog is needed at the centre or isn’t joining you for another reason, we’ll organise for the dog to stay with another volunteer while you’re away.
+If you go on holiday and the dog is needed at the Centre or isn’t joining you for another reason, we’ll organise for the dog to stay with another volunteer while you’re away.
 The same applies if you’re unable to look after the dog due to illness or other personal circumstances.

 How long will a dog stay with me?

-Puppies join us at 8 weeks old and live with a Socialiser until they’re approximately 18 months old, but as part of the development of the puppy, they may move to another Socialiser within that period.
+Puppies join us at 8 weeks old and live with a Puppy Socialiser until they’re approximately 18 months old, but as part of the development of the puppy, they may move to another Puppy Socialiser within that period.
 Fostering is usually a long-term commitment; many of our dogs stay with their original Fosterer throughout their life.

 Can I Socialise / Foster a Medical Detection Dog if I am a smoker?